School: School of Science

 4. Working visa and residence permit in China: XJTLU sponsors working visa and residence permit in China for the staff.

 Applications must be submitted in a single pdf file that includes 3 parts in the order of:

 - A current CV, including country of citizenship, and highest degree level

-For general enquiries, please email Dean, School of Science Dr. John Moraros at John.Moraros@xjtlu.edu.cn or the Recruiting Team, Ms. Lidan Yang at Lidan.Yang@xjtlu.edu.cn
+For general enquiries, please email Dean, School of Science Dr Eric Amigues at Eric.Amigues@xjtlu.edu.cn or the Recruiting Team Lidan Yang at Lidan.Yang@xjtlu.edu.cn.

 Please quote the position and job ID in your enquiry.